mercedes-benz/sechub/sechub-web-ui/README.md

 ### Building for Production

 Set Environment Variables:
-Be aware that npm run build sets directly the environment variables.
+Be aware that npm run build sets the environment variables at build time.
+For Deployment life ENV please se sechub-web-ui-solution/docker/nginx/conf.json it will override the VITE envs.
+Be aware that the config.json will be servred by the nginx.

 To build your project for production, use: